kadirahq/mantra-tutor-lessons/1-say-hello-to-ES2015/1-introduction.md

 log(v1.display());
 ~~~

 If you look at it carefully, it's pretty.
-But it's not the JavaScript you write, it's something else.
+But it's not the JavaScript you're used to writing, it's something else.

 **That’s ES2015 and the New JavaScript**

 Recently, JavaScript got a lot of **new features** to the language.
 Many more features have been suggested and they will be added to the language soon.

 Interestingly, the JavaScript community started to use these new features **even before** they were fully implemented by browsers (and Node.js).
 That's because these features are pretty awesome and save us from doing a lot of hacks.
+And it's possible to use before it's fully supported in browsers thanks to transpilers like [Babel](https://babeljs.io/)

 In this course, we are going see some of these features and their **real-life use cases**.
 Then you will understand ES2015 pretty well and use the features in your projects.

 ## Setting Up

 In this course, we'll use a lot of ES2015 code and some traditional JavaScript code.
-Sometimes, we ask questions.
+Sometimes, we will ask you questions.

 > You can skip these questions, but they are very simple and will verify your understanding of the topic.
 So, we really encourage you to work on them.